nubenetes/awesome-kubernetes/docs/linux.md

 - [linuxteck.com: 13 Top command in Linux (Monitor Linux Server Processes) 🌟](https://www.linuxteck.com/13-top-command-in-linux/)
 - [cyberciti.biz: How to use df command in Linux / Unix {with examples}](https://www.cyberciti.biz/faq/df-command-examples-in-linux-unix/)
 - [commandlinefu.com: Compare directories via diff](https://www.commandlinefu.com/commands/view/9116/compare-directories-via-diff): `diff -rq dirA dirB`
+- [opensource.com: Check Java processes on Linux with the jps command](https://opensource.com/article/21/10/check-java-jps) With many processes running on a system, it's useful to have a quick way to identify only Java with the jps command.

 ## BusyBox
 - [busybox.net](https://www.busybox.net/) BusyBox: The Swiss Army Knife of Embedded Linux